Am I eligible?

 - Current impact of condition(s)/symptom(s) on the student’s academic performance and participation in study; and

 - Recommendations for reasonable adjustments to support the student’s study.

-You can register at any time of the year, however we recommend that you register with Access and Inclusion as soon as possible after enrolling, so that reasonable adjustments can be made in time for assessments and exams.
+You can register at any time of the year, but we recommend that you register with Access and Inclusion after enrolling, so that we make reasonable adjustments in time for assessments and exams.

 Course inherent requirements

 Inherent requirements are the essential components of a course or unit that demonstrate the capabilities, knowledge and skills you’ll need in order to achieve the core learning outcomes of the course or unit.
 In some cases, adjustments may be put into place to allow students to meet inherent requirements.

 To find out more about inherent requirements for courses, please contact the relevant College.

 CDU is guided by the Disability Discrimination Act 1992 (DDA) and Disability Standards for Education 2005.